Mamelukki/OldSchoolTwitter/README.md

-# Web server programming Java 2021
+# Server-side Web Development Java - Project 2021

 A messaging, following and picture sharing app with features similar to Twitter.
 Requirements for the application are described [here](https://web-palvelinohjelmointi-21.mooc.fi/projekti).
 The name "OldSchool" refers to traditional functionalities.